 Across the world over, there are more than 5,000 species of dragonflies!
 Indiana is home to 97 of these species.
 Forty-four species have been recorded for Newton County with names equally as interesting as those in Game of Thrones and D&D: unicorn clubtail, Halloween pennant, ebony jewelwing, prince baskettail, eastern pondhawk, and black saddlebags.

 My absolute favorite dragonfly is the twelve-spotted skimmer (Libellula pulchella).
-Remarkable are its aerial dynamics--it dashes over the water, stops, hovers, and dashes off again, often reaching speeds of 30 miles per hour!
+Its aerial dynamics are remarkable - it dashes over the water, stops, hovers, and dashes off again, often reaching speeds of 30 miles per hour!

 Dragonflies have two extremely large eyes, which wrap almost completely around their head.
 Their eyes, each with approximately 30,000 lenses, coupled with their nimble flight skills, allow them to locate and capture prey with precision while flying.
 As the twelve-spotted skimmers fly by, you might happen to notice uneaten body parts of mosquitos, flies, butterflies, moths, mayflies, and flying ants being discarded as they zoom along.

 Twelve-spotted skimmer males are quite territorial, and they aggressively patrol their breeding areas.
 Because they are so territorial, if spooked from a perch on which they are resting, they will dash off, and often return to the very same spot This is very handy when wanting to view a twelve-spotted skimmer.
-You can creep up to the dragonfly (as quietly as is humanly possibly when you are sloshing through a wetland) and should you accidentally scare it from its perch, it may well fly off and circle right back to the very same spot affording you a first-rate view.
+You can creep up to the dragonfly (as quietly as humanly possible when you are sloshing through a wetland); if should you accidentally scare it from its perch, it may fly off and circle right back to the very same spot affording you a first-rate view.

-Dragonflies don’t live long as adults.
+Dragonflies don’t live very long as adults.
 Once they emerge from the water, they get to the important business of finding a mate.
 Males have grasping structures at the end of their abdomen for grasping the head of the female.
-You can often see twelve-spotted skimmer males and females in this male-first, female-second attached position as they soar through the air together.
+You can often see twelve-spotted skimmer couples in this attached female-behind-male position as they soar through the air together.

 Mating takes place when the female bends the tip of her abdomen up under the male, creating a circle of dragonfly body parts.
 Once they separate, the female flies over the body of water within the territory of the male she bred with, touching the tip of her abdomen to the water, and releasing eggs.

 Six-legged, large-jawed larvae emerge from the eggs.
-The larvae are green brown to blend in with their underwater surroundings to avoid being predated, and to better be able to ambush their prey of mosquito larvae, small fish and even tadpoles.
-As they larvae grow, they molt their exoskeleton, much like a grasshopper does.
+The larvae are green-brown to blend in with their underwater surroundings to avoid being eaten and to better be able to ambush their prey of mosquito larvae, small fish and even tadpoles.
+As the larvae grow, they molt their exoskeleton, much as a grasshopper does.
 The larvae breathe underwater via internal gills…in their rectum!
 (Aren’t dragonflies fascinating?!)

 One particular summer day several years ago, my husband brought in several gallons of pond water and poured them into the aquarium in the living room so that he could observe pond life, including dragonfly larvae, moving about within the water.
 A few days later, I woke up to find no dragonfly larvae in the aquarium, several exoskeletons along the upper rim of the aquarium and winged pandemonium happening in the living room!